mooorkey/terminal-app/README.md

 It is recommended to use a font that supports unicode for this gem to look extra pretty.

-#### Corner Cases
+#### Corner Cases - Some Examples

-Some of the corner cases we encountered include:

-- If the cat name is accidently not given, we implimented a loop so that the user has the opportunity to write in the cat's name.
+- If the cat name is accidently not given, we implemented a loop so that the user has the opportunity to write in the cat's name.
+If the user does not enter anything after three tries, it creates a cat object named "The Cat Without A Name."
+In future extensions we could implement the program so that a cat is created only when making a booking, or have the input of only being accepted with certain characters in a certain format with regex.

+- We avoided many corner cases by having our navigation through the TTY-Prompt.
+One challenge using this gem was to format our data for the prompt, and also getting the correct data we want back from the menu (such as changing a string to a symbol, to update our availability hash).
+However, using this meant that we could avoid a user inputting an invalid option.

+- There was the possibility of the user selecting "view booking" if a booking hadn't been booked in yet.
+We set the status of a booking to nil inside the cat class when it is initialized so that we could create an if statement around if there was a booking or not.
+This way, if the user tries to view a booking that doesn't exist, they will see a friendly error message.

-#### Future Extentions
+#### Future Extensions

 The code has been designed to be modular and DRY as possible, with thought toward how the app could be modified in the future.